standrewsdigital/digital-pattern-library/CONTRIBUTING.md

     0.5.4

-The reason for having the extra `v` in the tag is that it means you can quickly find all the version tags, if you additionally have other tags in your git repository.
+The reason for having the extra `v` in the git tag is that it means you can quickly find all the version tags since you may have non-version related tags in your git repository.
+There's not really a strong argument for or against the `v`; consistency is the main thing.

 ## Change log